In on the Kill Taker: Retrospective reviews

 In on the Kill Taker is now widely seen as the band's breakthrough album.
 Joe Gross, an independent scholar, authored a book about the album as a part of the 33⅓ series of books dedicated to classic & influential albums, published by Continuum in 2018.
 In its foreword, critic Rob Sheffield called it "a widely misunderstood album from a widely misunderstood band, and yet it's an album that lies right at the heart of their story."
 Similarly, AllMusic critic Andy Kellman wrote: "It's probably Fugazi's least digestible record from front to back, but each track has its own attractive qualities, even if not immediately perceptible."
 Writing for The A.V.
 Club in 2011, Kyle Ryan ranked it the best album of 1993, writing that it "showed Fugazi finding its equilibrium; it wasn’t that the band had outgrown its punk-rock foundation (and the community its members treasured); Fugazi had expanded punk’s palette."
 In a very positive retrospective review, Jason Diamond writing for Pitchfork compared the impact of the album to Brian Eno's statement regarding The Velvet Underground's first album: "the hundreds of thousands of people who bought In on the Kill Taker or saw the band as they trekked across America, Canada, Japan, Australia, and New Zealand, that year and beyond, were impacted in some way."
 In 2021, Uncut wrote that the album "remains one of the finest records of the alternative-rock boom."

 Accolades

-Acclaimed Music finds the album to be the 22nd and 259th most acclaimed album of 1993 and of the 90s respectively.

 Influence, covers and tributes

+Thursday singer Geoff Rickly has stated that In on the Kill Taker is his favorite Fugazi album.
 "Public Witness Program" has been covered by Screw 32.
 It is also the name of a band from Norway.
 The band Cassavetes took its name from the song of the same name on this album, as did the band Great Cop.
 Plunderphonics musician Chris Lawhorn used 11 tracks from this album for his album Fugazi Edits.
 Greg Saunier and André de Ridder along with Stargaze "re-composed" the album in its entirety under the title Instruments, which was released on Record Store Day, 2019.
 Daniel P. Carter, Laura Pleasants (Kylesa) and Amen Dunes have all called the album one of their favorites.